MSc by Research Thesis (Pervasive Parallelism)

 As discussed below, assessment is on the basis of the submitted thesis.
-Additionally, students will give an intermediate progress presentation to their supervision team.
-This is unassessed, and offers the chance to obtain feedback on progress and valuable experience in presentation skills.
+Additionally, supervisors will conduct an intermediate progress review and report to students as described below.

-After the meeting, the supervision team should provide written feedback to the student.
+After the review, the supervision team (through the principal supervisor) should provide written feedback to the student.
 This should comment on progress, note any concerns which arose, and suggest adjustments, improvements or other useful observations as appropriate.
 The report should note the date of the meeting and attendance.
 It should be e-mailed to the student and to

 email@example.com.
-Further informal feedback and discussion is also strongly recommended.
+Of course, ongoing informal feedback and discussion is also strongly recommended.

 The project is only assessed on the basis of a final written thesis.
 Additional material, such as the code you submit, may be taken into account in case of doubt, but you should make sure that all the work you have done is carefully described in the thesis.
 Theses will typically conform to the following format: